 - We use the gear that we recommend, and aren’t paid to use the gear.

 We exist to provide you, our reader, with recommendations for the best gear for your hunts and the best hunts for your gear.
-We also provide you “how to” advice from a network of seasoned hunters – gear, guides, wildlife biologists and other advice you can trust!
+We also provide you “how to” advice on gear from a network of seasoned hunters, fishing experts, trusted guides, wildlife biologists and other outdoor enthusiasts you can trust!

 - We want to save you time in the process of finding and selecting the right gear for your hunts without breaking the bank.